sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 The request body is structured in three sections.

 - Key information of the automation project
-  - id (Automation project ID (automatically created by the service, read-only))
+  - Automation project ID (automatically created by the service, read-only)
-  - name (Name of the project (a random string is appended to ensure uniqueness))
+  - Name of the project (a random string is appended to ensure uniqueness)
-  - description (Description of the project)
+  - Description of the project
-  - type (Project type (only "predictive" type is supported))
+  - Project type (only "predictive" type is supported)
-  - dataTableUri (Data table URI)
+  - Data table URI
-  - state (Project state)
+  - Project state
-  - pipelineBuildMethod (The pipeline build method (either "automatic" or "template".
-Default is "automatic".))
+  - The pipeline build method (either "automatic" or "template")
-- settings (Automation project settings)
+- Automation project settings, grouped under "settings"
   - A properties bag through which a user can pass arbitrary key/value pairs, regardless if they are used.
 The properties currently used are as follows.
     - applyGlobalMetadata (a flag to indicate whether to apply global metadata during project creation.
       Default is set to true.)
     - autoRun (a flag to indicate whether to automatically start pipeline run at the time of project creation.
 Default is set to true.)
+    - locale (a locale string used for translating automatically generated content.
+Default is set to "en")
+    - maxModelingTime (a positive double indicating the maximum amount of time in minutes to spend modeling.
+      Default is set to 0.0)
+    - modelingMode: (a string indicating the strategy to use when modeling.
+Default is set to Standard.)
-    - numberOfModels (a positive integer between 1 and 10 to indicate maximum number of top models to return.
+    - numberOfModels (a positive integer to indicate maximum number of top models to return.
 Default is set to 5)

-    - maxModelingTime (the maximum time, in minutes, to use for modeling.
-Input is valid in icrements of 0.1.
-Use 0 for unbounded.
-Default is set to 0.0)
-    - modelingMode (The modeling strategy that the automation project will use to select a champion model.
-Currently only the default value of 'Standard' is supported.)
-    - locale (the locale to use for translating content.
-If this is left blank on the initial creation request, the value of the Accept-Language header will be used to populate the value.
-If there is no Accept-Language header, the default locale of 'en' will be used.
-This is intended to be read-only, and it is recommended that the Accept-Language header be used to populate this.)
-- analyticsProjectAttributes (Analytics project attributes)
+- Analytics project attributes, grouped under "analyticsProjectAttributes"

-  - analyticsProjectId (Analytics project ID (automatically created by the service, read-only))
+  - Analytics project ID (automatically created by the service, read-only)
-  - targetVariable (Target variable (required))
+  - Target variable
-  - targetEventLevel (Target event level (optional))
+  - Target event level
   - classSelectionStatistic (a string to indicate class selection statistic, dependent upon the type of target variable.
 For 'BINARY' and 'NOMINAL' target variable types, the accepted values are listed below, where the default is set to 'ks'.
 The 'ORDINAL' target variable type is not supported.)
+      - acc: Accuracy
       - ase: Average squared error
-      - acc: Accuracy
       - c: Area under curve (C statistic)
       - capturedResponse: Captured response
       - cumulativeCapturedResponse: Cumulative captured response